Jump to a section

 In addition to the outcomes linked below, which are vital components of any undergraduate education at the college, each academic program addresses discipline-specific concepts, techniques, and learning outcomes in depth.

-Starting in Fall 2018, all incoming undergraduate students are required to have a laptop that meets CCA's minimum technical requirements.
+All incoming undergraduate students are required to have a laptop and external storage device that meets CCA's minimum technical requirements.
 This requirement will help ensure that all students have access to the college’s digital resources at home or on campus.
 As collaboration is a foundation of our curriculum, owning a laptop will promote communication and research, as well as making, in and out of the classroom.

 A sponsored studio is a CCA studio course in any discipline or collaboration of disciplines that receives a minimum donation of $50,000 from a sponsor.
 The primary purpose of the sponsored studio is the educational and professional development of CCA students, particularly through the expectations and critique given by representatives of the sponsoring company.